-- Genesis 3 and 4: Fear of God withholding and our need to step in and take or help the process.
+A Genesis 3 and 4 Identity: Fear of God withholding and our need to step in and take or help the process.
 When things don’t turn out-do we blame someone or ourselves harshly?

-Genesis 1: How would it change your outlook if it was you co-creating with God-not having to create yourself?
+How would it change your outlook if you had a Genesis 1 identity of co-creating with God-not having to create yourself?

 God is continually doing work in our life.
 Are we awake to the process He has us in?
 I think it is very important for us to “train” or disciple people in what the process or journey of the Christian life looks like:

-.6 Stages of the Life of Faith– Faith is a a journey that is not linear and often messy and difficult at times but we must hold to the promise of RESTORATION!
+6 Stages of the Life of Faith– Faith is a journey that is not linear and often messy and difficult at times but we must hold to the promise of RESTORATION!

 Six Stages in the Life of Faith